nunomeira8/nunomeira8/README.md

 3) I'm developing a portfolio site about myself using Vue3 only.

+4) I've developed a web application that consisted on a christmas gift for 2025.
+- React + Vite - full 100% static frontend app.

 <!--
 **nunomeira8/nunomeira8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.